informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 4. Schema-level name_style.

 Note:

-- An explicit setting of `null` will turn *off* inheritence and restore default behavior for that modele element and any of its nested elements.
+- An explicit setting of `null` will turn _off_ inheritance and restore default behavior for that model element and any of its nested elements.
 - The name_style has to be derived separately for each field e.g. one can set `underline_space=true` at the schema-level and doesn't have to set this again.

 #### Heuristics

 1. In the absence of an `internal` assertion, assume all keys are potentially meaningful to users.
 2. In the absence of a `term` assertion

 - Try to find a single-column key named `term`
 - Try to find a single-column key named `name`
 - If no term column is found table SHOULD NOT be interpreted as a vocabulary.

 3. In the absence of an `id` assertion

 - Try to find a column named `id`
 - Try to find an unambiguous single-column numeric key
 - If no `id` column is found, use the term column as the preferred compact identifier.

 4. In the absence of a `description` assertion

 - Try to find a column named `description`
 - If no description column is found, proceed as if there is no description or use some other detailed or composite view of the table rows as a long-form presentation.

 In the preceding, an "unambiguous" key means that there is only one key matching the specified type and column count.